 Job opportunities in this profession are expected to be excellent.
 Currently, veterinary technician is the fastest growing associate’s degree level profession in the state of Washington, with expected position growth of 35% during the 2004-2014 decade.
-The average annual wage in this field is $30,500, with an earning potential of about $44,000 per year.*
+About 95 percent of program graduates are employed within nine months of graduation.
+The average annual wage in this field is $34,507, with an earning potential of about $38,126 per year.*

 Criminal convictions may restrict or prevent student participation with internships and employment in this industry.